Post-quantum cryptography

 Standardization of post-quantum cryptography

 The worldwide effort for developing and standardizing is centred around the NIST Post-Quantum Cryptography Standardization Project.
 In 2016, the NIST PQC project issued a call for proposals for quantum-resistant digital signature and key encapsulation mechanisms, kicking off a multi-year project to standardize one or more quantum-resistant cryptosystems after several rounds of public review and comment.
 In 2022, NIST announced its selection of 4 algorithms for standardization: the key encapsulation mechanism CRYSTALS-Kyber, and three signature schemes CRYSTALS-Dilithium, Falcon, and SPHINCS+.
-In 2023, NIST released draft standards for 3 of those algorithms, with a goal of publishing those standards in 2024.
+In 2023, NIST released draft standards for 3 of those algorithms.
+In 2024, NIST published FIPS 202, 203, and 204, specifying the ML-KEM (Kyber), ML-DSA (Dilithium), and SLH-DSA (SPHINCS+) algorithms.
 NIST continues to evaluate additional post-quantum algorithms for potential standardization.

 Standardization of post-quantum algorithms is also taking place in other bodies.
 The Crypto Forum Research Group within the Internet Engineering Task Force has standardized two stateful hash-based signature schemes (XMSS and LMS/HSS).
 The International Organization for Standardization (ISO) is also considering the standardization of several post-quantum algorithms.